A group of sandhill cranes flying as the sun sets over Pixley National Wildlife Refuge

 How many CA CBCs became backyard bird counts only?

-Restarted counts = Lake Yosemite/Merced County, Santa Catalina Island
+Restarted counts = Lake Yosemite/Merced County, Santa Catalina

 New Counts = 1, Richmond